VDA5050/VDA5050/VDA5050_EN.md

 Driving state in which the mobile robot operates under direct human control.

 # 3.6 Line-guided mobile robot
-Mobile robots that follow predefined trajectories either sent by fleet control or defined on the robot explicitly or implicitly as the direct connection between the nodes.
+Mobile robots that follow predefined trajectories.
+Predefined trajectories are sent by fleet control as part of the order or defined on the robot, either explicitly or implicitly as the direct connection between nodes.

 # 3.7 Freely navigating mobile robot
 Mobile robots that plan their own trajectories.
 If fleet control sends a trajectory within the order, the robot shall follow this trajectory.